louieyan/r4ds-exercise-solutions/transform.md

     #> #   minute <dbl>, time_hour <dttm>
     ```

-    This filter expression is more compact, but may or may not be more readable and
+    This filter expression is more compact, but its readability will depends on the
-    intuitive to a reader.
+    familiarity of the reader with modular arithmetic.

 </div>